Matthew-Dove/TaskLike/README.md

 ## Intro

 This mini project is an example of creating a custom `Task<T>` like type, by implementing an Awaiter, and a AsyncMethodBuilder for a custom task-like type.
-Here we create a `Task` type that catches, and logs all errors coming from a `async` function.
+We create a `Task` type that catches, and logs all errors coming from a `async` function.

 For more info see:
 * [AsyncMethodBuilder](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/async-method-builders)